vedyweb/wpmvc/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-This is the first release of WP MVC Plugin, offering a powerful MVC framework for WordPress developers.
+This is the first release of WPMVC Plugin, offering a powerful MVC framework for WordPress developers.

 == Donate ==